wallacepck/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to adds a contact
+1. User requests to add a contact
 2. AcademySource adds a contact

     Use case ends.